Who do you listen to? Who are your teachers, instructors and chief advisers?

 1 Corinthians 1:3 Blessed be God, even the Father of our Lord Jesus Christ, the Father of mercies, and the God of all comfort; 1:4 Who comforteth us in all our tribulation, that we may be able to comfort them which are in any trouble, by the comfort wherewith we ourselves are comforted of God.

 1:5 For as the sufferings of Christ abound in us, so our consolation also aboundeth by Christ.
 1:6 And whether we be afflicted, it is for your consolation and salvation, which is effectual in the enduring of the same sufferings which we also suffer: or whether we be comforted, it is for your consolation and salvation.
 1:7 And our hope of you is stedfast, knowing, that as ye are partakers of the sufferings, so shall ye be also of the consolation.

-It is God’s desire that we learn how to give wise counsel; to encourage, to console, to comfort, all of these things are what it means to be made in God’s image for these are the things that God does.
+It is God’s desire that we be willing to receive wise counsel, and that we learn how to give wise counsel; to encourage, to console, to comfort, all of these things are what it means to be made in God’s image for these are the things that God does.
 As we mentioned earlier one of His titles is Wonderful Counselor.

 The focus of counseling should always be to help others in directing them to God and to seeking out what God would have them to do based on His Word.
 The goal of biblical counseling should be spiritual maturity based upon all of His laws, statutes and judgments helping others to see, not only how to apply the letter of the law, but how to apply the deep spiritual intent of God’s commandments from the very heart in every situation.
 The teachings of God’s whole Word must be the foundation for the work of counseling others.